ToffeeMax/gm4-labs-archive/README.md

 Planned Update
 ---
-This achive is planned ot be updated as seen fit.
-There is no guarentee that it will be update paste the current date, however an update in 3 to 6 months is the expected changes.
+This achive is planned to be updated as seen fit.
+There is no guarentee that it will be updated past the current date, however an update in 3 to 6 months is the expected changes.
 This is due to the amount of time it takes to amas a new amount of archive pages.

 Credits
 ---
-[Misode](https://github.com/Misode) for GithubAction for Generation github.io page.
+[Misode](https://github.com/Misode) for help with Jekyll.

 License
 ---